Jhuighuy/TitSolver/tests/tit/README.md

 # `tests/tit`

-This directory contains tests for `tit` library.
+This directory contains tests for the `tit` library.